Fishes

 Birds

-It is one of the most famous exhibits in Baltic countries.
-The main collection was given as a gift by count R. Tyzenhauz in 1855.
-His father, count K. Tyzenhauz, was a famous European ornithologist of 19th century who collected 1093 specimens of birds as well as eggs and nests of 252 species.
-Ceylon and Middle Asian birds were acquired from the Szelow family and some African birds were collected during an expedition by A. Ossendowski.
+It is one of the most famous exhibits in the Baltic countries.
+The main collection was a gift from Count R. Tyzenhauz in 1855.
+His father, Count K. Tyzenhauz, was a renowned 19th-century European ornithologist who collected 1093 bird specimens, as well as eggs and nests of 252 species.
+Ceylon and Middle Asian birds were acquired from the Szelow family, and some African birds were collected during an expedition by A. Ossendowski.
 The majority of birds are included in the International Red Book and are listed in the Annexes of the CITES, Biodiversity Conventions, etc.

-You will find here scientific mentions about the history of the bird collection of the Museum of Zoology.
+You will find here scientific references on the history of the Museum of Zoology's bird collection.

 Bird Collection